2020 Corvette C8 Production Has Stopped Because They Ran Out Of Parts

 Things are different for those of you in Canadian Markets, as regrettably, vehicle deliveries will be halted after the second week of November.
 While your options are limited, Crosbie declared it a blessing in disguise as the roads would be inundated with snow regardless; he hinted at a future episode covering tips and tricks for winter vehicle storage from engineers at the Michelin factory in South Carolina.

 Despite the brief shutdown, Chevrolet is committed to building out all of the existing 2020 Corvette orders that have yet to materialize.
+That's good news for the car we crowned one of the coolest you can buy this year.

 Source: Cars and Crosbie via YouTube